Rebuild Your Life After Divorce – Introduction

 There is only so much that people can bear.

-Stop talking about your woes and start writing about a new future.
+Stop talking about your woes and start writing in your journal or your new blog about a new future and life.

 A new life that you will paint into existence with your words.

 I thought there was no life after divorce, and that I could never survive, let alone create a new life experience.

 Your life will be different for a long time, most likely forever, that is for sure.

 But you do not have to stay mired in grief for years, or even worse, decades.

 While I am still a work in progress, these five habits helped me create a new life after divorce.

 A much better life.

-I hope these 5 simple habits can be of help to rebuild your life after divorce or separation.
+I hope these five simple habits can be of help to rebuild your life after divorce or separation.